 One of the classic uses of All Just a Dream in children's literature is Alice's Adventures in Wonderland.
 In its sequel Through the Looking Glass though, she is assured that she is just the Red King's dream.

-The most famous anecdote by Chinese Daoist philosopher Zhuangzi has him relating how he had a dream that he was a butterfly, and upon waking up was unsure whether or not he was a man who dreamed he was a butterfly, or a butterfly who dreamed it was a man.
-Since he lived around the 3rd century BC, this trope is Older Than Feudalism.
+Older Than Feudalism: The most famous anecdote by Chinese Daoist philosopher Zhuangzi has him relating how he dreamed that he was a butterfly, and upon waking was unsure whether or not he was a man who dreamed he was a butterfly, or a butterfly who dreamed it was a man.
+He lived around the 3rd century BC.

 The Futurological Congress features its narrator accosted by powerful mood-altering drugs that cause powerful hallucinations while he sleeps (perhaps they could just be called dreams?).
 He awakens from hallucination within hallucination, sometimes by degrees and sometimes suddenly, with such frequency that less than halfway through the book it becomes virtually impossible to tell whether he is really awake (one of the major themes of the book).